Michal is a lawyer in our firm’s Capital Markets Department, where she specializes in providing legal advice in the field of financial regulation.

 Michal advises corporations licensed to operate as investment counselors, investment marketers, or portfolio managers, as well as private companies, investment funds, trading floors, and financial entities, on the implications of local regulation on their activity in the capital market.

-Michal accompanies her clients in the process of preparing and integrating compliance and enforcement plans.
+Michal represents her clients in the process of preparing and integrating compliance and enforcement plans.
 In addition, she counsels on the activities of companies’ internal enforcement officers and assists the corporate secretariat.

 Prior to joining Barnea, Michal worked in the field of mutual funds.